 Harrison Ford worked as a carpenter before becoming an actor.
 He gets to display those skills in Witness, where he fixes a birdhouse and participates in a Barn Raising.

-Harrison Ford shows his carpentry skills (working with a welding torch, chainsaw etc) in Mosquito Coast, in which he plays a radical, maverick inventor establishing his brand of civilization in a remote coastal town.
+Ford also shows these respective skills in Mosquito Coast, in which he plays a radical, maverick inventor establishing his brand of civilization in a remote coastal town.

 Michelle Pfeiffer's baton-twirling in Hairspray.
 In fact, the creators of the 2007 movie have said that a lot of the parts were cast to show off the cast members' musical skills, especially from people whose talent wasn't exceptionally well-known (James Marsden, Amanda Bynes, Christopher Walken), or who hadn't had much of a chance to show off in recent years (Pfeiffer, John Travolta, and even Queen Latifah is nowadays seen by most as an actress more than a musician).